What is a 1031 Exchange?

 1031 Exchanges & Tax Savings

-1031 tax deferred exchanges allow real estate investors to defer capital gain taxes on the sale of a property held for productive use in trade or business or for investment.
+1031 tax deferred exchanges allow real estate investors to defer capital gains taxes on the sale of a property held for productive use in trade, business, or for investment.
 This tax savings provides many benefits including the obvious – 100% preservation of equity.
 Investors can take advantage of exchanges to meet other objectives including:

 Such as exchanging into other geographical regions or diversifying by property type such as exchanging from several residential units into a retail strip center.

 For example, exchanging out of multiple relinquished properties into either a replacement property like an apartment complex with an on-site manager or a tenant-in-common ownership program.

 1031 Exchange Rules